starburstgem/starburst/README.md

 ### Ruby and Rails

-Starburst requires Rails 3.1 or greater.
+Starburst is tested on Rails 3 and 4, and Ruby 1 and 2.

 ## Installation